PalorderCorporationOfficial/PalorderSMP/README.md

 ## Requirements IMPORTANT!!
 Have JDK 17+ installed on your Computer If you don't have It download it from this: [JDK 17](https://adoptium.net/temurin/releases/?version=17)
 Have least 8GB of ram installed on your computer So you can Build the project ("It uses 4GB of ram and that other 4GB will be used for system")
+You can DM me on discord and ask for a copy of this that is non copyrighted so you can like earn money from this project and resell IF You Paid For the non-copylocked version
+My discord is @PalorderCorporation